jchen6727/fanova/docs/_sources/cite.txt

-Citing Fanova
+Citing fANOVA
 =================

-If you use the Fanova for your research, please cite the ICML 2014 paper "An Efficient Approach for Assessing Hyperparameter Importance" by Frank Hutter, Holger Hoos and Kevin Leyton-Brown.
+If you use the fANOVA for your research, please cite the ICML 2014 paper "An Efficient Approach for Assessing Hyperparameter Importance" by Frank Hutter, Holger Hoos and Kevin Leyton-Brown.

 with the following Bibtex file: